-Children between the ages of one to five-years-old are beginning to explore patterns and shapes, compare sizes and count objects all around them.
+Children between the ages of 1-5 years old are beginning to explore patterns and shapes, compare sizes and count objects all around them.
 Maths doesn't need to be written down, children will learn best from a variety of methods to problem solve and talk about their findings in everyday situations and through play.